Shivk123/AI-Teacher-Assistant/README.md

-# Save the README content to a downloadable file

-readme_content = """# 🧑‍🏫 Teacher Assistant App
+# 🧑‍🏫 Teacher Assistant App

 An AI-powered web application designed to automate and simplify routine teaching tasks—built in just **one hour** during the **5-Day Generative AI Intensive** by **Google & Kaggle**.
 This project leverages **Gemini AI** and **Google Cloud services** to empower educators with intelligent tools for classroom management, quiz creation, grading, and more.